 It may not seem that Italians always love rules in general — but food rules in Italy?
 Absolutely quintessential.
 It doesn’t matter if you’re at a fine-dining establishment with jacketed waiters or chowing down on pizza at a plastic table: There are some things that, when it comes to dining etiquette in Italy, will always get you dirty looks.
 Or snide comments from the servers.
-(Yes, the people you’re paying for for the food.
-That’s a subject for a whole other day…)

 Below, 11 ways to make servers into enemies and annoy neighboring Italians — all while doing the seemingly-simple task of consuming food.

-2018 update:Since I wrote this post eight (!!!) years ago, some things have changed… slightly.
+(2019 update:Since I wrote this post nine (!!!) years ago, some things have changed… slightly.
 Namely, there is so much more tourism to cities like Rome than even a few years ago.
 The results of this are what you might expect.

 First, servers are becoming less disgusted taken aback by non-Italian food habits.
 They’re more used to seeing it.
 Second, the local culture is changing: Italy in general (like the rest of the world) is becoming more globalized and locals are following more international trends.
 So while Italy’s food culture remains unique (and I hope it always stays that way), you can now find (a handful of) restaurants serving US-style breakfast or pizzas with unusual gourmet toppings, for example.

 That being said, even if you can get away with breaking these traditions, part of the allure of Italy is its tradition!
 (Particularly food tradition, of course).
 And Italians I know still abide by all of the below.
-So I still stand behind all of them (and abide by them!)
+So I still stand behind all of these dining etiquette tips (and abide by them!)
 100%.
-That being said, I recommend giving the comments section below the post a read — Italians from other parts of the country have chipped in on how true they think these each are in their region (or at all), and it’s been fascinating to read!
+That being said, I recommend looking at the comments section below the post — Italians from other parts of the country have chipped in on how true they think these each are in their region (or at all), and it’s been fascinating to read!)

 Unless your hotel provides it, don’t expect your first meal of the day to be anything like back home.
 Most Italians start their day with a mere coffee, or a coffee and cornetto.
 Cereal is starting to hit grocery-store shelves, but it still seems a rare choice — and if you’re looking for good old scrambled eggs and pancakes, forget about it!
 If you can’t start your day without, either pick a hotel that explicitly offers American-style brunch or plan to grocery shop and cook your own food.

 Why would you need olive oil?
 Or vinegar?
-You’re provided with the most delectable of pasta sauces for your bread!
-(Well, you are.)
 Oh, wait, because you want to eat your bread before the courses come?
 Well, then, make sure you see etiquette mistake #5… (NB: At fancier places, you will indeed be offered bread with olive oil before the meal as a kind of taster.
 But this advice pertains mostly to classic, down-home trattorias, where bread is seen as an accompaniment to your main — see below).

 If you’re starving, okay.
 (Who am I kidding — I start chowing down on bread before the food comes almost every time).
-But the bread is there as an accompaniment to your primi and secondi, especially to dip into leftover sauces (admittedly not the most elegant thing to do, so don’t do this at La Pergola — but at a humble hosteria it’s fine), not as a way to fill you up pre-dinner.
+But at classic trattorias, the bread is there as an accompaniment to your primi and secondi, especially to dip into leftover sauces (again, admittedly not the most elegant thing to do, so don’t do this at La Pergola — but at a humble hosteria it’s fine), not as a way to fill you up pre-dinner.

 It doesn’t even matter if you know how to say it (parmigiano).
 Putting it on pizza is seen as a sin, like putting Jell-o on a fine chocolate mousse.
 When a friend of mine did this recently at La Montecarlo, the waiter sneered so much I thought his lips were going to curl into his forehead.
 “Parmigiano per la pizza?” he spat with disdain.
 And La Montecarlo is a pizzeria that’s used to tourists.
 Imagine how they’d treat you at a pizzeria that wasn’t!

-The person who brings your food isn’t (usually) the same person who takes your order.
-If you make the mistake of asking that person for another bottle of water, as I did just this week, be prepared for a dirty look.
-And a hand gesture.
-(Because really, how can you properly express disdain, or anything else, in Italy unless you use your hands?)
+The person who brings your food often isn’t the same person who takes your order.
+If you make the mistake of asking that person for another bottle of water, as I have before, you may get a dirty look.
+And a hand gesture, of course.
+Not an especially nice one.

 Yes, Rome’s water is perfectly safe — and yes, you’re allowed to ask for it at restaurants.
 But when eating out, Italians almost always drink bottled water.
 (In Rome and the south, the preferred type is normally sparkling, or frizzante).
 I’ve been told that this is because there’s a lot of calcium in the tap water, so Italians mix it up with bottled so they don’t get kidney stones.
 I’ve also been told it’s because Italians simply don’t trust anything provided by the state.
 Who knows.
-But it’s what the locals do, and restaurants will simply refuse you if you ask for tap water (although bars and cafés, when selling you a cocktail or a coffee, should allow it).
+But it’s what the locals do.
+Some restaurants will simply refuse you if you ask for tap water (although bars and cafés, when selling you a cocktail or a coffee, should allow it).

 Much like the Parisians, Romans look down on anyone chowing down on bus, metro, or on foot.
 It’s anathema to the entire philosophy of eating: Dinner should be a meal that you sit and enjoy, preferably for two, even three hours.
 Eating while doing anything else is seen as sloppy, desperate (can you really be that hungry?), and missing the whole point.
 The one exception: Gelato, which you’ll see whole families tucking into on their Sunday evening strolls.

-As a caveat: It’s not as if I always adhere to Italian etiquette.
+Major caveat: It’s not as if I always adhere to dining etiquette in Italy.
 While I’ve gotten good at automatically ordering a caffè normale after noon or asking for a bottiglia d’acqua gassata upon sitting down, I particularly annoy waiters by consistently asking for salt.
 I can’t help it: My sodium-drenched American palate finds a lot of Italian food just slightly bland.
-But I’ve learned to expect frowns in return.
+It’s just that I’ve learned to expect frowns in return.

 So go ahead, break the rules.
-Just do so at your own risk… and have a salty Roman response in reserve for the coming comments.
+Just do so at your own risk… and have a salty Roman response in reserve for the potential comments.